tekknolagi/tekknolagi.github.com/_posts/2023-06-19-typed-python.md

 [^exact]: The Static Python project sort of has an internal `Exact` type that
     can be used like `x: Exact[int]` to disallow subclasses, but it's not exposed.
-This is, as Carl Meyer explained to me, because MyPy, Pyre, and other type checkers don't have a good way to check this type; the Python type system does not support this.
+This is, as Carl Meyer explained to me, because Mypy, Pyre, and other type checkers don't have a good way to check this type; the Python type system does not support this.